onetom/redoak/README.md

 2. Copy stylesheets/sample.app.css to stylesheets/custom.app.css
 3. Edit custom.app.css for your needs
 4. Authenticate Barley with Dropbox.
-	a.
-Log into Barley
+	- Log into Barley
-	b.
-From the Barley Menu choose Sites > View / Edit All > Choose Sync Template option
+	- From the Barley Menu choose Sites > View / Edit All > Choose Sync Template option
 5. Place Red Oak into your Dropbox folder at /Dropbox/Apps/Barley Sync/sitename.getbarley.com
 6. When Dropbox syncs your template will be up-to-date